 That said, only up to 62 dog breeds are allowed to be kept in HDBs.
 Dog owners do not need to seek permission before adopting approved breeds either, as long as they ensure that their pets are licensed by the NParks ANimal & Veterinary Service.

-But if you must own a pet that is not allowed in an HDB, then you may want to consider buying a condo instead of an HDB to avoid trouble with the authorities.
+However, while both HDB and condo residents will soon be allowed to own pet cats, the fact that more dog breeds are allowed in condos still gives it slightly more points.
+So if you must own a pet that is not allowed in an HDB, then you may want to consider buying a condo instead of an HDB to avoid trouble with the authorities.

 And it gets even harder if you’re a tenant.
 Finding a landlord who does not mind pets can be like searching for a needle in a haystack.
 Landlords in Singapore typically think of pets as a liability that can get their property and furniture damaged.
 So unless you’re lucky enough to personally know an animal loving landlord, don’t hold your breath.